The Cambodian School on Koh Chang

 In mid 2008 a Dutch couple, who had set up schools for disadvantaged children in other countries around the world, learned of the plight of Cambodian kids living in a slum village near Klong Prao village, Koh Chang.
 They visited, saw the conditions and learned how the kids were often left alone for 8 – 10 hours a day, unsupervised, whilst their parents went to work.
 They acted and set up a school which they funded.
 The aim was to provide a basic free education, nutritious lunch and a safe environment for as many children as possible children.

-Back in February 2009, I mentioned it in this update.
-The facility has improved a lot since those days.
+Back in February 2009, I mentioned it in an update and since then the facility has improved and gone from strength to strength.

 Nowadays, CKC is run through a Thai charity based here in Koh Chang; Studybuddies Foundation.
 It receives no financial support from the authorities on Koh Chang or Thai government.
 It is financed entirely by donations.

 Every weekday from 8am – 3pm, up to 50 Children, aged from 4 – 14 attend the simple, thatched roof school.
 They are taught various subjects in both English and Thai.